2020 Afghanistan flood: Long term consequences

 The impacts of the 2020 floods had lasting impacts on an already at-risk population.
 By exacerbating one of the rural region's biggest long-term health care challenges, access, two of the biggest health challenges the region faced, non-communicable disease screening and treatment, and mental health care became even more challenging to deal with.
 Non communicable diseases are a major concern throughout the country as a whole, accounting for more than 35% of mortality overall.
 The rates of cardiovascular disease and cancer are exacerbated by a population that has an unhealthy diet and a high incident of smoking.
 Providing care for the ill presents challenges in the remote provinces under normal circumstances, as the world bank notes clinics are understaffed and resources are scarce.
-In the wake of the became increasingly difficult as the population became more unstable.
+In the wake of the floods it became increasingly difficult as the population became more unstable.

 Another long-term health impact of the 2020 flooding can be attributed to the destruction of poorly built housing in the provinces affected.
 The lack of a stable living environment and deaths associated with building collapses due to flash flooding took an additional emotional toll on a population already ravaged by both uncontrolled COVID-19 outbreaks and war.
 It is estimated that 50% of the afghan population has mental health issues, with the rural populations affected by the flooding at increased risk.
 To compound and already poor situation, access to mental health services remains an issue in the country, with less than 10% of afghans having access to services.